 Is there anything better than a new planner?
 Planners are meant for PLANNING, which means a lot of writing.
-This post is going to talk the best pens for planners, and more specifically the best black finer-liner pens I use in my happy planner (but will work with any of the other high quality planners)
+This post is going to talk about the best planner pens, and more specifically the best black ink fine-liner pens I use in my Happy Planner (but will work with any of the other high-quality planners)

 I am a planner addict.
 I have used paper planners for a long time.
 I don’t use a ton of stickers (although I do love my Washi) and I really USE my planner to plan my day intentionally.

-But I just go INSANE if I have a bad pen.
+But I just go INSANE if I don’t have great pens.
 So, I decided to take the test and try a lot of different pens to see which ones I liked best.
 Do you have favorite pens you use with your daily planner?

 Pen or pencil for your planner?

 I carry both.
-I have two pen-loops on my Happy Planner and I always have both on hand.
-For each day, I mainly use a fine-tip pen, but for planning a few days in advance or on the month view I use a pencil.
+I have two pen loops on my Happy Planner and I always have both on hand.
+For each day, I mainly use a fine-tip pen, but for planning a few days in advance or on the monthly view I use a pencil.